Layan002/Electrical-and-Electronics-Task1-Servo-motor-simulation/README.md

 You can notice here I didn't use the foor loop, because I have potentiometer.
 So, I've used maping to make the rotation degrees convert from the potentiometer’s full range (0 to 270 degrees) to the servo’s range (0 to 180 degrees).

 ## Multiple Servos:
+In this part we will repeat our knowledge that we got from the single servo motor but with so many servos!
+Nothing differs.

 ### Sweep
 #### Circuit Layout